agentflare-ai/agentml/README.md

 ## Architecture

-- **Document Structure**: AgentML files use an `<agent>` root element, which is a compatible extension of SCXML's `<scxml>` element.
+- **Document Structure**: AgentML files use an `<agentml>` root element, which is a compatible extension of SCXML's `<scxml>` element.
 The `datamodel` attribute specifies the scripting language used for data manipulation and expressions.
 - **Supported Datamodels**: AgentML supports `ecmascript`, `starlark`, and `xpath`.
 Support for using `wasm` components as a datamodel is planned for the future.
-- **Namespace System**: Functionality is extended through namespaces (e.g., for Gemini, Ollama, Memory) declared with the `import:prefix="uri"` directive.
+- **Namespace System**: Functionality is extended through namespaces (e.g., for Gemini, Ollama, Memory) declared with the `xmlns:prefix="uri"` directive.
 - **Runtime Snapshot**: At each step, the runtime creates an XML snapshot containing the active states, datamodel, and available events.
 This, combined with the SCXML document, gives the LLM complete and current context.

 ---